 In the country’s capital, Kinshasa, there were only three luxury hotels in 2013.
 Investment is needed to substantially improve travel accommodation in the Democratic Republic of Congo.
 However, until the number of tourists increases, this is unlikely to happen.
 Tourism is largely dependent on stability, while the construction of new roads into the inner city also has the potential to encourage the construction of new hotel outlets.

-Discover the latest market trends and uncover sources of future market growth for the Travel and Tourism industry in Congo, Democratic Republic with research from Euromonitor's team of in-country analysts.
+Discover the latest market trends and uncover sources of future market growth for the Travel industry in Congo, Democratic Republic with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.

-If you're in the Travel and Tourism industry in Congo, Democratic Republic, our research will save you time and money while empowering you to make informed, profitable decisions.
+If you're in the Travel industry in Congo, Democratic Republic, our research will save you time and money while empowering you to make informed, profitable decisions.

 When you purchase this report, you also get the data and the content from these category reports in Congo, Democratic Republic for free:

-The Travel and Tourism in Congo, Democratic Republic market research report includes:
+The Travel in Congo, Democratic Republic market research report includes: